mariobox/Hugo-Source/content/blog/now.md

-I spend most of the time at my day job.
-Other than that, this is what I'm doing now:
+This is how I spend my time these days:

-* Start my day with a 30-45 minute stretching routine followed by a healthy breakfast.
-Every day.
+* I start my day with a 30-45 minute stretching routine followed by a healthy breakfast.

+* I go to work every day, where I develop power tools that make people work faster, easier and more effectively.

-* Simplifying my life and constantly getting rid of stuff, with a [practical minimalism](http://www.mariosanchez.org/mini) frame of mind.
+* I am constantly simplifying my life and my surroundings, with a [practical minimalism](http://www.mariosanchez.org/mini) frame of mind.

-* Becoming more active managing and growing my investments.
-I am now focusing on undervalued stocks and real estate.
+* I monitor and manage my investments, focusing on undervalued stocks and real estate.

-* Reading, mainly personal development and investment books.
-Currently reading:  [Other People's Money: Inside the Housing Crisis and the Demise of the Greatest Real Estate Deal Ever Made](http://www.amazon.com/Other-Peoples-Money-Housing-Greatest/dp/0142180718).
+* I'm always [reading](../reading/) something.
+Currently, it's:  [Other People's Money: Inside the Housing Crisis and the Demise of the Greatest Real Estate Deal Ever Made](http://www.amazon.com/Other-Peoples-Money-Housing-Greatest/dp/0142180718).

-* Learning to use a static site generator to update this site.
-Currently using [Hugo](http://gohugo.io) in conjuction with a responsive cascading style sheet.
+* I'm learning to use the [static site generator](http://gohugo.io) that powers this site.

-* Planning trips for the next few months.
-Possible destinations: Portland, Raleigh, Lima Peru, Greece.
+* I'm planning trips for the next few months.
+Possible destinations: Portland, Raleigh, Peru, Greece, Iceland.

-* Figuring out how will I spend my next 30 years.
-No specifics yet, but it will be something I enjoy and am good at, and not dictated by the traditional yardsticks of success, like money, status or the opinion of others.
-The aim is to be happy and not stressed.
+* I keep in touch and spend time with my family.

+* I rarely miss a game of my favorite soccer team, Argentine side River Plate.

-This page was inspired by [Derek Sivers](http://www.sivers.org/nowff).
+This page was inspired by the awesome [Derek Sivers](http://www.sivers.org/nowff).

-Last Updated: October 20, 2015
+Last Updated: November 11, 2015